NYSCP Child Protection Medical Assessments - North Yorkshire

 A child protection medical assessment is necessary to:

-• Facilitate the police investigation of a possible crime by documentation of clinical findings, including injuries and taking samples that may be used as forensic evidence in a police investigation relevant to all types of abuse;
+• Facilitate the police investigation of a possible crime by documentation of clinical findings, including injuries.
+Child sexual abuse medicals may include taking samples that may be used as forensic evidence in a police investigation relevant to all types of abuse.
+If forensic samples are needed in other child protection medicals these need doing in accordance with a chain of evidence process.
+Where Trusts do not have an internal agreed process, this should be done in conjunction with the Police to maintain the chain of evidence.

 • Contribute to the multi-agency assessment through sharing of information.

-Child protection medical assessments should be carried out by paediatric clinicians working at ST4 level or equivalent and above who have relevant Level 3 child protection competencies (RCN, 2018).
+Child protection medical assessments should be carried out by paediatric clinicians working at ST4 level or equivalent and above who have relevant Level 3 child protection competencies (RCN, 2019 & RCPCH 2019).
 Only doctors may physically examine the whole child for the purpose of child protection.
 All other staff should only note any visible marks or injuries on a body map and record, date and sign details in the child’s medical records.

-Child protection medical assessments should be carried out in the presence of a named chaperone.
-The chaperone should be a qualified health professional who is there as a witness and to support the child and clinician.
+Child protection medical assessments should be carried out in the presence of a chaperone.
+The chaperone should be a trained health professional who is there as a witness and to support the child and clinician.
 Their name should be recorded on the child protection medical assessment proforma.

 Informed consent should be taken for each child protection medical assessment; ideally this will be written consent, but when consent is being obtained over the telephone, documentation that verbal consent was given should be written in the child’s medical record.